pommicket/ted/development.md

 - Update `Version` in `control` for the `.deb` file.
 - Run `make ted.deb` on Debian/Ubuntu.
 - Run `make.bat release` on Windows.
-- Open installer project, and increment version number.
+- Open installer project, and increase version number.
 - Build `ted.msi`.
 - Create a new release on GitHub with `ted.deb` and `ted.msi`.